 The ability

-to achieve and sustain an erection depends on a complex interaction
+to achieve and sustain an erect penis depends on a complex interaction

 of sensory information, nerves, blood vessels, hormones and emotions.